bchiang7/v4/content/projects/GatorLibrary.md

 showInProjects: true
 ---

-A library management system that uses a red black tree as the database to store books and a priority min heap to manage the reservation queue for the books
+A library management system that uses a red black tree as the database to store books and a priority min heap to manage the reservation queue for the books.